mitch-mooney/netball_prediction/README.md

 run match_stats.R to merge ratings with match stats, here you can modify the input variables as well.
 It is important that in the fixture.csv file the result is 999 or blank and match numbers follow the previous match in the match_data dataframe.

 ## Fourth
-run match_predictions.R to train a keras model and inpect the results.
+run match_predictions.R to train a keras model and inspect the results.

 ## Fifth
 run Store_predictions.R to show your tips and keep track of them as they occur through the season.